Elevise

 • Membership

 Covalent bonds involve non-metals sharing pairs of electrons.
-The positively charged nuclei of the atoms are attracted to the shared pair of electrons.
+The positively charged nuclei of the non-metals that form covalent bonds are attracted to the shared pair of electrons.
 This electrostatic force of attraction makes the covalent bonds extremely strong.
-Atoms can only share electrons in their outer shells.
+Atoms can only share electrons in their outermost electron shells.
 The atoms that form covalent bonds use the covalent bonds to obtain full outer shells of electrons.
 Each covalent bond increases the number of electrons for both of the atoms by 1.
-The number of electrons that the atoms want to gain, is the number of covalent bonds that the atoms form.
-For example, if we have an atom that wanted to gain 2 electrons, they would need to create 2 covalent bonds where they share 2 of their electrons with another atom to obtain a full outer shell.
+The number of electrons that an atom wants to gain is the number of covalent bonds that the atom forms.
+For example, if we have an atom that wants to gain 2 electrons, the atom would form 2 covalent bonds where they share 2 of their electrons with other atoms to obtain a full outer shell of electrons.
 Non-metals can form single covalent bonds, double covalent bonds and triple covalent bonds.

-Simple molecular substances are molecules that are made up of a few atoms that have a few covalent bonds.
-We are going to be looking at drawing some of these simple molecular substances in this section.
+Simple molecular substances are molecules that are made up of a few atoms joined together by covalent bonds.
+We are going to look at drawing some of these simple molecular substances in this section.

 Fluorine

-Fluorine travels around in the form of F2 (it is a diatomic molecule).
+Fluorine travels around in the form of F2 (it is a diatomic molecule; travels around in pairs).
 The tile in the periodic table for fluorine is shown below along with the number of protons, neutrons and electrons.

 Picture